NVIDIA/NeMo/README.md

 Scripts and code to provide end-to-end data preparation and training for Megatron-LM.

+The most recent version of the README can be found at [https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training](https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training).

 ## Table of contents

 - [1.
 Model Overview](#1-model-overview)